varshithagurram322/OpenLane_VSDWorkshop/README.md

     Section 4 tasks:-

-    Fix up small DRC errors and verify the design is ready to be inserted into our flow.
+ 1. Fix up small DRC errors and verify the design is ready to be inserted into our flow.
-    Save the finalized layout with custom name and open it.
+  2. Save the finalized layout with custom name and open it.
-    Generate lef from the layout.
+   3. Generate lef from the layout.
-    Copy the newly generated lef and associated required lib files to 'picorv32a' design 'src' directory.
+   4. Copy the newly generated lef and associated required lib files to 'picorv32a' design 'src' directory.
-    Edit 'config.tcl' to change lib file and add the new extra lef into the openlane flow.
+   5. Edit 'config.tcl' to change lib file and add the new extra lef into the openlane flow.
-    Run openlane flow synthesis with newly inserted custom inverter cell.
+   6. Run openlane flow synthesis with newly inserted custom inverter cell.
-    Remove/reduce the newly introduced violations with the introduction of custom inverter cell by modifying design parameters.
+   7. Remove/reduce the newly introduced violations with the introduction of custom inverter cell by modifying design parameters.
-    Once synthesis has accepted our custom inverter we can now run floorplan and placement and verify the cell is accepted in PnR flow.
+   8. Once synthesis has accepted our custom inverter we can now run floorplan and placement and verify the cell is accepted in PnR         flow.
-    Do Post-Synthesis timing analysis with OpenSTA tool.
+   9. Do Post-Synthesis timing analysis with OpenSTA tool.
-    Make timing ECO fixes to remove all violations.
+   10. Make timing ECO fixes to remove all violations.
-    Replace the old netlist with the new netlist generated after timing ECO fix and implement the floorplan, placement and cts.
+   11. Replace the old netlist with the new netlist generated after timing ECO fix and implement the floorplan, placement and cts.
-    Post-CTS OpenROAD timing analysis.
+   12. Post-CTS OpenROAD timing analysis.
-    Explore post-CTS OpenROAD timing analysis by removing 'sky130_fd_sc_hd__clkbuf_1' cell from clock buffer list variable 'CTS_CLK_BUFFER_LIST'.
+   13. Explore post-CTS OpenROAD timing analysis by removing 'sky130_fd_sc_hd__clkbuf_1' cell from clock buffer list variable 'CTS_CLK_BUFFER_LIST'.

-    Section 4 - Tasks 1 to 4 files, reports and logs can be found in the following folder:

-    Section 4 - Task 4 files, reports and logs can be found in the following folder:

-Section 4 - Task 4 (src)

-    Section 4 - Task 5 files, reports and logs can be found in the following folder:

-Section 4 - Task 5 (picorv32a)

-    Section 4 - Tasks 6 to 8 & 11 to 13 logs, reports and results can be found in following run folder:

-Section 4 - Tasks 6 to 8 & 11 to 13 Run (24-03_10-03)

-    Section 4 - Tasks 9 to 11 logs, reports and results can be found in following run folder:

-Section 4 - Tasks 9 to 11 Run (25-03_18-52)
+Section 4 - Tasks

 1. Fix up small DRC errors and verify the design is ready to be inserted into our flow.

 Conditions to be verified before moving forward with custom designed cell layout: